Pacific Access Category Resident Visa

 • documents to show your relationship with your partner and dependent children, proof of their identity and acceptable photos, if you are including them

-• translated versions of all your documents if they are not in English.
+• translated versions of all your documents that are not in English.

 After you apply

-After you apply, we may contact you and ask for:
+After you apply, we might contact you and ask for:

-• more evidence of your ability to speak and understand English
+• more evidence of your ability to speak and understand English, or

 • your parent's full birth certificate, if you were born outside your country of citizenship.